HAIR LOSS IN WOMEN

 If you are unhappy with the state of your hair, you are not alone.
 Many women experience some degree of hair loss as they age.
 Thanks to modern hair transplant technology, many cases of hair loss do not have to be permanent.

 We invite any women who are curious about hair transplants to schedule a virtual or in-person consultation with our medical team today.
-With three offices in the greater New York area and one in Boston, we are always ready to welcome new patients and provide information on various hair restoration treatments.
+With three hair loss clinics in the greater New York area and one in Boston, we are always ready to welcome new patients and provide information on various hair restoration treatments.

-You can schedule a consultation with The Hair Loss Doctors℠ at TRUE & DORIN by filling out our consultation request form or calling our New York headquarters:
+You can schedule a consultation with The Hair Loss Doctors℠ By Robert J. Dorin by filling out our consultation request form or calling our New York headquarters:

 "I would highly recommend Dr Dorin and his team!"
 Why Patients in Greater New York Choose Us